Care Act 2014

-The purpose of any care and support that people receive is to enable them to achieve the outcomes that matter to them, and ensure that the needs of the person is met.
+The purpose of any care and support that a person receives is to enable them to achieve the outcomes that matter to them and to ensure that the needs of the person is met.

 What other changes does the Care Act make?

 The Care Act brings lots of changes, but some of the big changes include:

 - a new national eligibility threshold for care and support needs and for carers needs.
 This is to make care and support more consistent across the country.